stepanzabelin/clirio/README.md

 ### Exceptions

-Exceptions can be thrown in pipes or in actions.
+Exceptions can be thrown in pipes or actions.
 Special exceptions designed to complete the script with the desired result

 - ClirioValidationError
 - ClirioCommonError